bird-house/birdhouse-docs/docs/source/tutorial_r.rst

 Dockerfile
 ............
 To install :code:`Rpy2`, R needs to be installed already.
 A good base image for R is `rocker/r-ver <https://hub.docker.com/r/rocker/r-ver>`_ and you can install Python on top of it.
+Check out the `pcic/quail Dockerfile <https://github.com/pacificclimate/quail/blob/master/Dockerfile>`_ as an example.